john-mayou/personal-site/frontend/public/content/general/intro/README.md

 ## Why I Quit My Job to Build

 A few months ago, I left my job to double down on my learning.
-I built this site as if it were a real product—complete with:
+I built this site as if it were a real production site, complete with:

 - High Test Coverage: Jest, Playwright, React Testing Library, Go
 - CI/CD Pipeline: GitHub Actions, Docker, Terraform